libreops/librenet-ansible/README.md

 The main playbook that is responsible for all the roles.

 It deploys a diaspora pod with mariadb/mysql on a CentOS7 server.
-For testing purposes, a Vagrantfile is provided which emulates the deployment on a VM.

 Run with:
 ```